Families separated at border now fear extortion attempts - NewsBreak

 Families separated at border now fear extortion attempts

-WASHINGTON — (AP) — For the 30-year-old Honduran woman, the worst seemed to be over.
+For the 30-year-old Honduran woman, the worst seemed to be over.
 She’s been reunited with her son who, as a 6-year-old, was separated from her under the Trump administration.
-She’s working construction in North Carolina.
-And attorneys were negotiating a payment for families like hers that endured separations.
+She’s working construction in North Carolina And attorneys were negotiating a payment for families like hers that endured separations.

 But reports about those negotiations have created a new worry: extortion attempts stemming from the mistaken belief that she received a huge payout.
 Her family has already received demands for $5,000 a month.